hyperledger/fabric-sdk-node/docs/tutorials/event-hub-management.md

 The `ChannelEventHub` is a fabric-client class that receives contract, commit and block events from the event hub within a peer.
 The `fabric-network` abstracts the event hub away, and instead uses an event hub selection strategy to create new event hub instances or reuse existing instances.

+#### Note
+If you do not want the event hub strategy to manage event hubs for a listener, call `AbstractEventListener.setEventHub(eventHub: ChannelEventHub, isFixed: boolean)` and it will continue to use the same event hub

 The interface for an event hub selection strategy is as follows:

 ```javascript